Have a listen to a sample of our recordings used in the mindfulness courses we teach.

 Your body is constantly responding automatically to the chatter of thoughts.
 This creates an emotional and physical roller coaster with your sympathetic nervous system reacting and changes occurring throughout the body: muscles tense, breathing becomes shallow, blood pressure rises, the digestive system shuts down, and the constant higher levels of stress hormones impairs the immune and hormonal systems that when working well keep you healthy and happy.
 This is the flight and fight stress response, and although it is highly valuable to protect you from true threat, for example, to remove you from the path of a bus, the stress response is not designed to continue endlessly reacting to thoughts that aren't true threats to your survival.
 In our modern world our sympathetic nervous systems are in overload.

 Mindfulness will help you to be aware of what is happening in your body and mind.
 Are you driving your car or has it been carjacked by your thoughts and emotions?
-Mindfulness gives you the choice to override automatic and switch to manual so you are truly in the driver's seat.
+Mindfulness gives you a choice to override automatic and switch to manual, so you are truly in the driver's seat.
 Your thoughts and emotions can take the back seat!
-Quoting Victor Frankel "Between stimulus and response, there is a space.
+Quoting Viktor Frankl "Between stimulus and response, there is a space.
 In that space is your power to choose your response.
 In our response lies your growth and freedom."
 Mindfulness will help you to create space so you can guide your own unique journey.